marketao/marketao.github.io/index.md

 ---

 ## Hello and welcome!
 I am a final-year PhD candidate at the <a href='https://www.tcd.ie/Political_Science/' target='_blank'>Department of Political Science</a> at <a href='http://tcd.ie' target='_blank'>Trinity College Dublin</a>.
+I hold a BA in Political Science and European Studies from <a href='https://www.upol.cz/en/' target='_blank'>Palacky University Olomouc</a> and an MA in International Relations from <a href='https://cuni.cz/UKEN-1.html' target='_blank'>Charles University Prague</a>.

-In my dissertation <em>Essays on the Impact of Conscription on Marginalised Groups</em> I examine the impact of military recruitment policies on various aspects of gender and ethnic relations.
-I do so through employing a mixed methods approach, using various qualitative and quantitative methods.
+My research intersects gender and politics, civil-military relations, and conflict studies.
+In my dissertation <em>Essays on the Impact of Military Recruitment Policies on Gender and Ethnic Relations</em>, I approach the topic from diverse perspectives through employing a mixed methods approach, integrating both quantitative and qualitative research.
 I am experienced in planning and executing fieldwork in conflict-impacted regions, including conducting interviews.

-I have accumulated almost four years of teaching experience at Trinity College Dublin.
-In my capacity as the Head Teaching Assistant for the past two years, I have successfully led and supported a teaching team of nine, facilitating the delivery of the Introduction to Political Science module to nearly 460 students, showcasing my strong organisational skills.
-In acknowledgment of my contributions to teaching at Trinity College Dublin, I was awarded the 🏆 <a href="https://twitter.com/TCD_SSP/status/1663846299651694593" target="_blank">2023 Dermot McAleese Award</a>.
+I have had nearly four years of teaching experience at <a href='http://tcd.ie' target='_blank'>Trinity College Dublin</a>.
+In my capacity as the Head Teaching Assistant for the past two academic years, I have successfully led and supported a teaching team of nine, facilitating the delivery of the Introduction to Political Science module to 460 students, showcasing my strong organizational skills.
+In acknowledgment of my contributions to teaching at <a href='http://tcd.ie' target='_blank'>Trinity College Dublin</a>, I was awarded the 🏆 <a href="https://twitter.com/TCD_SSP/status/1663846299651694593" target="_blank">2023 Dermot McAleese Award</a>.

 In addition to my academic background, I've gained valuable experience in diplomacy and social media marketing.
-Through these roles I have developed strong communication skills, effective team leadership, efficient time management, and a successful track record of organising events such as workshops and conferences.
+Through these roles, I have developed strong communication skills, effective team leadership, efficient time management, and a successful track record of organizing events such as workshops and conferences.

 **More detailed information on my research and teaching experience can be found in my ➡️ [CV](assets/files/curriculum_vitae.pdf).**

 **As my PhD dissertation submission approaches in August 2024 🎓, I am currently seeking a position as postdoctoral researcher, research assistant, or adjunct lecturer.**

 ## Research Interests
+- Institutional Gender dynamics
+- Intersectional inequalities
-- Gender and Ethnic Relations
+- Gender in Conflict
 - Civil-Military Relations
 - Colonial Legacies
 - Middle Eastern Politics and Societies (Israel/Palestine, Druzes)
-- Research Methods: Qualitative, Quantitative, Fieldwork, Interviewing
+- Mixed Research Methods, Interviewing

 ## Research Papers
 - ODLOVÁ, Markéta. *The Effects of Gendered and Ethnicised Conscription on Political and Civic Life: The Case of Israeli Circassian and Druze Citizens.* **(WORK IN PROGRESS)**